RohanHBTU/rohanhbtu.github.io/README.md

    - Used Flask Server as backend and HTML, CSS for frontend
    - Python, Machine Learning, Flask, Docker, Github Actions, EDA, Feature Engineering, Git, HTML, CSS

-Feel free to explore the [Projects](./projects) directory for a comprehensive list.
+Feel free to explore the projects directory for a comprehensive list.

 ## Skills